ejpir/zig-loadbalancer/ARCHITECTURE.md

 - `setSharedRegion(region)` — Enable shared memory backend source
 - `getBackendCount()` — Returns count from SharedRegion if available
 - `getSharedBackend(idx)` — Returns backend from SharedRegion for routing
+- `selectBackend(strategy)` — Uses shared `rr_counter` when SharedRegion available

+**Shared round-robin:** When SharedRegion is set, round-robin selection uses the atomic `rr_counter` in ControlBlock instead of local `rr_state`.
+This ensures even distribution across all workers, not just within each worker.

 ### `metrics.zig` — Prometheus Metrics